Skip to content

 • Claimed results: 74% lower cost to originate vs. the Freddie Mac 2024 study, 75–200bps better pricing, ~102bps more per loan, 2× MoM revenue growth (home, careers).

-The product is five composable products on the API — Decisioning, Capital, Command Center, Elements, Compliance (introducing) — sold to brokers, fintechs, lenders, and banks (home).
+• Five composable products on the API — Decisioning, Capital, Command Center, Elements, Compliance (introducing) — sold to brokers, fintechs, lenders, and banks (home).

 A single-language TypeScript shop: TS everywhere, GraphQL as the contract, NestJS services, Postgres for state, and Temporal.io orchestrating every long-running mortgage workflow — on AWS.
 Every row below is named in a first-party JD or shown on the product site.